 - Find the origin and all related artifacts of each requirement

-- Track every changes made to the requirement
+- Track every change made to the requirement

 - Foresee the probable effects of a specific change

-- Check corresponding code of a failed test case
+- Check the corresponding code of a failed test case

 - Ensure all the team members are consulting the same and approved set of requirements

 - Improve ROI – deliver quality work on time

 Therefore, if you are struggling to sync up all the standalone ALM tools in order to achieve traceability, look for a solution that offers an integration among cross-vendor tools.
 That is the best way to impart end-to-end traceability to the development process and realize the true power of application lifecycle management.

 Get Started with Kovair ALM, mention your requirements